ctb/titus-blog/src/2014-davis-and-training.rst

 not naive about how hard (or easy) it is to teach this to computationally inexperienced biologists.
-It's clear that there's a progression of skills that need to be taught for most of these, as well as a need for careful lesson plan, tutorial design, and pre/post assessment.
+It's clear that there's a progression of skills that need to be taught for most of these, as well as a need for careful lesson planning, tutorial design, and pre/post assessment.
 These workshops would also be but one arrow in the quiver -- I have many other efforts that contribute to my lab's teaching and training.